justinpombrio/panfix/ARCHITECTURE.md

    `-`.
 4. `shunt` takes an iterator of lexems and produces an iterator of lexemes, re-ordered by the algorithm on Wikipedia to be in RPN order.
+5. We map tokens to Ops, tossing out any token that isn't the start of an op.
-5. `TreeVisitor` takes the RPN sequence and converts it into a navigable tree (while only allocating two vectors).
+6. `TreeVisitor` takes the RPN sequence and converts it into a navigable tree (while only allocating two vectors).